 - Surprise & bonus newsletters & topics

 We will not accept you into Roundtable 2.0 unless we are confident that we can help you achieve a 3X to 10X investment on your Roundtable membership fee (or more).
-OUR FIRST GOAL is to pay for your year’s membership in the first 60 days (and ideally during the very first meeting in Florida).
+OUR FIRST GOAL is to pay for your year’s membership in the first 60 days (and ideally during the very first meeting in San Diego).

 Achtung!
 Two Common Roundtable Myths

 - That Roundtable is only right for you if you do a lot of PPC